EduardBartolovic/pixel3dmm/README.md

 > *Note*: You can have a look at the preprocessed result and pixel3dmm predictions in `PIXEL3DMM_PREPROCESSED_DATA/{VID_NAME}`.

 > *Note*: This script assumes square images and resizes to 512x512 before the network inference.
+> *Important Note*: Normal predictions are made in the FLAME coordinate system, not in camera space.

 ### 2.3 Tracking
 Finally, run the tracking as such